 Haverford Wins 10-2 in Game One and Game Two is Stopped After Five Innings Due To Darkness Tied 4-4

-HAVERFORD, Pa. – Host Haverford came away with a 10-2 win in game of a Centennial Conference softball doubleheader against Washington College in six innings due to the eight-run rule before the two teams tied 4-4 in game two that was called due to darkness on Tuesday afternoon at Class of '95 Field.
-The Fords are now 12-7-1 on the year and 2-1-1 in the Centennial, while the Shorewomen are 8-16-1 and 1-2-1 respectively.
+HAVERFORD, Pa. – Host Haverford came away with a 10-2 win in game one of a Centennial Conference softball doubleheader against Washington College in six innings due to the eight-run rule on Tuesday afternoon at Class of '95 Field.
+In game two, the two teams were tied 4-4 after five innings that was called due to darkness.
+The two teams resumed play on Wednesday, April 24 with the Fords completing the sweep in eight innings, 5-4.
+The Fords are now 23-10-1 on the year and 10-3-1 in the Centennial, while the Shorewomen are 10-26-1 and 3-9-1 respectively.

 Haverford 10 Washington College 2 (Game 1 – Six Innings)